dirkx/Saleae_PDMAnalyzer/readme.md

 the data line for a given clock's rising edges.
 In PDM terms, that means it only does the first channel.
 It doesn't handle stereo currently.

+## Sync

 It does its best to start with the clock signal.
 However, it may be shifted against the samples you receive in your code.
 Changing the bits per sample configuration sample to 1 can make it easy to read individual bits instead of the ones count for a set of bits.

+Alternatively - you can specify an optional 'sync' channel; which will reset the count to 0 upon going low.
+This makes byte or word by word comparisons easier.

 # Using